adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-progressively-enhanced-javascript.md

       var foos = document.getElementsByClassName('foo');
 	});

 This is because it doesn't recognise `getElementsByClassName`.
 The page didn't degrade nor did it fully enhance.
-That's the problem.
 The script intercepts the form's submit event, but breaks in the process giving users a broken interface.

+This means when the user submits the form, nothing happens.
 Handling submit on the client (enhanced experience) to save a round trip is fine.
 Handling submit on the server (core experience) is also fine.
-But the user got neither of those.
+But above, the user doesn't get either of these.

 Neither the browser nor the features in this example are relevant.
 It could be any browser and any feature.
 It makes no difference how new a browser is or what (cutting edge) feature it supports.

 ## What shouldn't we do?

 It's often useful to explore problems with other solutions.
-Often we can't deduce what it is we should do until we find out what it is we shouldn't.
+Often it's easier to deduce what it is we should do, once we find out what it is we shouldn't.

 ### Don't ignore the problem exists